 Drugs Banned in Sport

 The use of performance-enhancing substances or techniques to augment an athlete's ability to succeed in competitive sports is a pertinent and timely topic for athletes, coaches, and any involved health care provider.
-The use of these agents or methods, whether legal or illegal, can occur at all levels of sports - from high school or college student athletes, to international Olympic competitors, to professional athlete celebrities.
-At the professional and Olympic level, each athlete is responsible for the drugs they consume and knowing if any of these substances are on the World Anti-Doping Code Prohibited List, which is published yearly by the World Anti-Doping Agency (WADA).
+The use of these agents or methods, whether legal or illegal, can occur at all levels of sports - from high school and college student athletes, to international Olympic competitors, and even professional athlete celebrities.
+At the professional and Olympic level, each athlete is responsible for the drugs they consume and knowing if any substances are on the World Anti-Doping Code Prohibited List, which is published yearly by the World Anti-Doping Agency (WADA).

 World Anti-Doping Code Prohibited List

 The World Anti-Doping Code Prohibited List is an International Standard.
 The List groups substances and methods by those that are banned at all times (in and out of competition), those that are banned in-competition only, and those that are banned by a particular sport.
 If an athlete has a legitimate medical reason to use one of the banned agents, a Therapeutic Use Exemption (TUE) may be granted only after extensive review.
 This List was originally published in 1963 under the direction of the International Olympic Committee.
 As of 2004, the World Anti-Doping Agency is in charge of updating and publishing the List each year.